-The EPF has commissioned several independent reviews of the economic impact of the transition to colonies, both for the industry and for consumers.
-For most cage farmers, they will have to rebuild their farms from scratch or near it, investing many hundreds of thousands to millions of dollars each into what will effectively be an entirely new operation.
-Preliminary estimates indicate a cost to the 42 cage egg farmers of up to $150m.
+The EPF and MPI commissioned several independent reviews of the economic impact of the transition to colonies, both for the industry and for consumers.
+It was estimated that the cost to the cage egg farmers would be up to 150 million dollars.

 You can read these reports individually, or a summary here:Nimmo-Bell Ltd economic analysis, which was commissioned by the EPF to look at the economic impact of the changes proposed in the Draft Code LECG market dynamics analysis, also commissioned by the EPF, is an investigation into egg market dynamics and the impact of changed production requirements.

 The alternatives of converting to barn or free-range operations are more costly, with both higher capital costs and operational costs, and the similar need to move or entirely redevelop farming facilities.
 Once established, the day-to-day operations of barn and free-range production systems are also more labour-intensive and therefore more expensive, whereas the bulk of consumers are seeking a more affordable egg.